deepika090/HL-HGAT/README.md

 In this HL-HGAT package, we provide the transformation of the original graph to a simplex graph.
 Then we provide a detailed implementation of the proposed model.
 HL-HGAT is built using PyG and Pytorch.

 ## Python environment setup with Conda
+cu102 should be replaced by the specific CUDA versions!
 ```bash
 conda create -n HLHGCNN python=3.9
 conda activate HLHGCNN